DmytroDD2/EventFinder/README.md

   - Provide a name and description for your task.
   - Set the desired trigger (e.g., daily, weekly, etc.).
   - Select "Start a program" as the action.
+  - In the "Program/script" field, enter the path to your .bat file.
+For example:
-  - In the "Program/script" field, browse and select the docker executable (usually located at `C:\Program Files\Docker\Docker\resources\bin\docker.exe` or similar).
+  - In the "Program/script" field, enter the path to your .bat file.
+For example:
+    `C:\Users\YourUsername\Documents\EventFinder\run_notifications.bat`
-  - In the "Add arguments" field, enter `exec my_web_container python /code/app/notifications/auto_create_notifications.py`.
+  - In the "Start in (optional)" field, enter the directory where your Python script should run.
+For example:
+     `C:\Users\YourUsername\Documents\EventFinder`
   - Finish the setup process.

-Once the task is added, it will run the specified command at the scheduled time, automating the process within your Event Finder Application.
+Once the task is added, it will run the specified .bat file at the scheduled time, automating the process within your Event Finder Application.